 Once baled into rectangles these smaller bales are then stacked in the field in groups of 50 or 100 (layers of 10, 5 high) to dry out further for a good week or so.
 They are covered with coloured 'haps' to protect from the worst of the weather.
 At this time of year the road into Stirling becomes guarded by these stack 'sentries' which look like they are about to march and lay siege on Stirling Castle.
 Happing the hay is a really fun activity and one which our farmstay guests seem to love being involved with.

 The farm in September is one of my favourite times...
-The nights are still mild but starting to darken a little earlier so the fire pit comes into its own, and the dawn arrives a little later keeping the crowing cockerels at peace for a little longer.
+The nights are still mild but starting to darken a little earlier so the fire pit comes into its own, and the pigs are often fed in the half light of darkening mornings.
 There is something really special about the dawn and dusk light of September here as the trees start to turn colour and the sunsets bounce of the hills to the north.Swallows and house martins head off for their winter migration leaving the pheasants to rule the roost.

 September is really like a second spring clean - we are getting our house in order: a quick stock check of hay and silage; buy in all the straw we need for the cattle's wintering in the sheds; spean (take away) the lambs from their mothers to give the ewes time to get into good shape before they go to the tup in October.

-Old Leckie Calves who are a year and a year and half old go off to market in October. it can be a nerve wracking time as you wait to see what the trade is like.
+Old Leckie sows have at lest one little every year, often in October.
+Its amazing to watch the piglets grow every day!
+Elsewhere on the farm calves who are a year and a year and half old go off to market in October. it can be a nerve wracking time as you wait to see what the trade is like.
 The sale process starts a few days before the market days when the calves are weighed and scrutinised to see how best to batch them to go through the ring.
 They are also given hair cuts to show them at there best - their fringes and tails are clipped and their ear hairs are trimmed - if only Fergus was so eager to groom himself in a similar manner!

 Once the calves arrive at market they are split into pens in their batches and given a good brushing.
 As they move through to the sale ring Fergus goes down and into the ring himself - a very visual way to show that he is proud of the quality of our produce.
 It can be hard to keep track of the bidding and it all happens very quickly so it its suddenly over for another year and we retreat to the market café for a well deserved cup of tea and a bowl of warming soup.

 November is a funny time of year - you would think on the farm that after the hive of summer activities cutting silage and making hay that November would be a quiet month... but not so.
-Its one of my favourite times of the year as the cattle come back into the sheds for the winter and they seem really pleased to be dry, well bedded on piles of straw and well fed with the hard earned silage made in early summer.
+Our free range eggs are laid year round so we have the daily egg collection and packing, ready for delivery.
+It's one of my favourite times of the year as the cattle come back into the sheds for the winter and they seem really pleased to be dry, well bedded on piles of straw and well fed with the hard earned silage made in early summer.
 Its hard to describe the pleasure you get from wandering into the sheds in the dark of night and listening to the contented ladies chewing the cud whilst soft plumes of breath head skywards into the cold atmosphere.
 Our visitors young and old all really enjoy the tour of the sheds which lets them get much more up close and personal with the cattle than is possible when they are out in the fields.

 Weather is the key watchword in December.
 Out in the fields there is a constant shifting around of the sheep and lambs to ensure they are getting access to the last of the seasons grass and, on snowy or frosty mornings they get hay delivered out to them.
 The morning sun may take a while to arrive but when it does it can be simply stunning, as can the red sunsets on the Trossach hills to the north.
 The male sheep (tups) which were put out into the fields in October are finishing their annual business with the female sheep.
 To help us keep track of which sheep have got pregnant when the tups are 'keeled' - they are marked up with different colours which rubs off on the sheep.
 The fields end up with a mixture of brightly coloured sheeps bottoms.
 Daily stock checks are keeping a close eye on the performance and health of the tups at this critical stage.